Understanding the Competitive Tool Landscape

 • Website: https://www.spyfu.com

-• Pricing: Starts at $39/month, with higher tier Professional and Team plans offering more robust features like API access and custom reports.
+• Pricing: Starts at $39/month, with higher tier Professional and Team plans offering additional features like API access and custom reports.

 6. BuzzSumo: The Ultimate Tool for Content Competitive Analysis